ErikBjare/gptme/README.md

 ### 🚧 In progress

-- 🏆 Advanced evaluation suite for testing frontier capabilities
+- 🏆 Advanced evals for testing frontier capabilities
-- 🤖 Long-running agents and more sophisticated agent architectures
+- 🤖 Long-running agents and advanced agent architectures
 - 👀 Vision for web and desktop (see [#50](https://github.com/ErikBjare/gptme/issues/50))
 - 🌳 Tree-based conversation structure (see [#17](https://github.com/ErikBjare/gptme/issues/17))

-## 🛠 Use Cases
+### 🛠 Use Cases

 - 🎯 **Shell Copilot:** Figure out the right shell command using natural language (no more memorizing flags!).
 - 🖥 **Development:** Write, test, and run code with AI assistance.
 - 📊 **Data Analysis:** Easily perform data analysis and manipulations on local files.
 - 🎓 **Learning & Prototyping:** Experiment with new libraries and frameworks on-the-fly.
 - 🤖 **Agents & Tools:** Experiment with agents and tools in a local environment.

 ## 🚀 Getting Started